enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

 For hooking this libc function, we can write a native hook that checks if the strings passed to the function are either `Frida` or `Xposed` and returns null pointer as if this string hadn't been found.
-In `Frida`, we can attach native hooks by using `Interceptor` as shown below: (Uncomment comments if you want to observe the behavior)
+In `Frida`, we can attach native hooks by using `Interceptor` as shown below: (Uncomment comments in the final hook code if you want to observe the entire behavior)
 ```java
 // char *strstr(const char *haystack, const char *needle);
 Interceptor.attach(Module.findExportByName("libc.so", "strstr"), {